tannerrj/crossfire-devel-vm/docs/update.md

 ## OS Update

  1. Launch the terminal application
- 2. Enter the following command: `sudo apte update && sudo apt upgrade`
+ 2. Enter the following command: `sudo apt update && sudo apt upgrade`
  3. If updates are available, press the `y` key to approve and install the updates

 ## Server Update